Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 Pipelines
 """""""""

-* EAVL:

-    * OSMesa (7.5.2) is used for rendering data set annotations and is required
-    * OpenMP 3.5+
-    * CUDA 6.5 + (Optional)

 * VTK-m:

-    * Boost
     * TBB (Optional)  Intel's Threaded Building Blocks
     * CUDA 6.5+ (Optional)

-.. note:: When building Stawman with VTK-m 1.0 and CUDA, nvcc becomes confused and emits warnings about calling host functions from device functions.
-When combined with template meta-programming, this can emit quite a large amount of text during compilation.
-These warning messages have been suppressed in later versions of VTK-m.

 * HDF5

     * Conduit with conduit_relay HDF5 support.